sjquigley/Writing-Directions-in-Markdown/README.md

 # Writing Directions in Markdown

-Choose your topic.
-Write a short intro to your subject.
-Make sure it’s professional and that you write between 8 to 12 steps.
-One sentence each following the advice in ETC
+Choose your topic--make sure it’s professional.
+Write a short intro to your subject and then write between 8 to 12 steps, one sentence each following the advice in ETC

 ## Get started!